There are few struggles in parenting that have plagued me more than the topic of smartphone use.

 Now, there are warning messages on many of the accounts and hashtags my daughter once followed on Instagram while seeking out support and resources for her depression.

 Internet addiction treatment programs are a thing.
 France has banned smartphones from elementary and middle schools.
-Digital empathy is being taught in some US and UK classrooms.
+Schools in the US and UK are starting to teach digital empathy in classrooms.

 But we need to do more.
 As parents we need to advocate for more.